28rodrigo/pdf-folder-finder/README.md

-# pdf-folder-finder
+# PDF Folder Search App

-PDF Folder Search App
+The PDF Folder Search App is a python cript designed to search and retrieve folders containing PDF files.